midiaIDorg/midiaID/README.md

 * On Linux, run `./install_linux stable`.
 On Windows, run `./install_windows stable`.

 That will:
-* pull the stable image from dockerhub
+* pull the stable image from dockerhub.
 * mount subfolders in the unzipped folder to the image and copy their contents.
+* create a `run` command.

 After that is done, check that you can see snakemake help by running `./run snakemake --help`.
-* create a `run_stable` command.

-If you want to inspect the contents of the midiaID container, tap `./run_stable /bin/bash`.
+If you want to inspect the contents of the midiaID container, tap `./run /bin/bash`.

 If you want to use the experimental pipeline, exchange `stable` for `experimental` in all steps above.
 We recommend doing that in a separate folder to avoid overwriting previously created configs.